jlthm/webtensor/README.md

 	d = Dataset()
 	d0 = Dataset(zero=True)

-Set a value to a cell / Read a cell with numeric indices
+Set a value to a cell / Read a cell with numeric indices:

 	d[1][0][1] = 'my text here'
 	d0[1][0][1] = d[1][0][1]